The AS9102 first article inspection procedure (FAI) is compliant with SAE standard Rev B dated 10-16-2014.

 Can you help us report significant digits related to first article inspections?

-Thanks for your question – see ASTM E 29 Standard Practice for using significant digits in test data to determine conformance with specifications, which is applicable to all scientific work regardless of its nature (including the first article inspection procedure process).
+See ASTM E 29 Standard Practice for using significant digits in test data to determine conformance with specifications, which is applicable to all scientific work regardless of its nature (including the process for the first article inspection procedure).

 “When the digit next beyond the last place to be retained is less than 5, retain unchanged the digit in the last place retained.